Our world-first smart solar technology gives you more

 The Flexible Exports option is world-first smart solar technology giving South Australians the potential to make the most out of their solar systems.

-When you install a new solar inverter, you can opt to have a fixed export limit (a static export of 1.5kW, or zero exports), or you can choose flexible exports.
+When you install a new solar inverter, you can opt to have a fixed export limit (a static export of 1.5kW or 0kW exports, depending on your area of the network), or you can choose flexible exports.
 When you choose to opt in to or switch to Flexible Exports, an internet-connected inverter lets you export up to 10kW back to the grid per phase.

 How the technology works: Fixed vs Flexible Exports